Tulip-Dev/tulip/doc/developer/tulip_lib.rst

 An attributes is a kind of property that can be associated to a graph.
 An attributes has a name (a string) and a value of any type.
 It can be, for example ,the name of a graph, or a date of creation of the graph.

-Attributes can be added and accessed with those three following member functions :
+Attributes can be added and accessed with those three following member functions:

-* *const DataSet getAttributes()* : returns the attributes of a graph.
+* *const DataSet getAttributes()*: returns the attributes of a graph.
-* *template<typename ATTRIBUTETYPE>bool getAttribute(const std::string &name, ATTRIBUTETYPE &value)* : get an attribute associated value.
+* *template<typename ATTRIBUTETYPE>bool getAttribute(const std::string &name, ATTRIBUTETYPE &value)*: get an attribute associated value.
-* *template<typename ATTRIBUTETYPE>void setAttribute (const std::string &name, const ATTRIBUTETYPE &value)* : set an attribute associated value.
+* *template<typename ATTRIBUTETYPE>void setAttribute (const std::string &name, const ATTRIBUTETYPE &value)*: set an attribute associated value.

 .. _tulip_library_properties: